nntam/clean-code/README.md

 We can write robust clean code if we see error handling as a separate concern, something that is viewable independently of our main logic.

 ## Chapter 8 - Boundaries

 ## Chapter 9 - Unit Tests

+### The Three Laws of TDD

+By now everyone knows that TDD asks us to write unit tests first, before we write production code:
+* First Law: You may not write production code until you have written a failing unit test.
+* Second Law: You may not write more of a unit test than is sufficient to fail, and not compiling is failing.
+* Third Law: You may not write more production code than is sufficient to pass the currently failing test.

+The tests and the production code are written together, with the tests just a few seconds ahead of the production code.

+If we work this way, those tests will cover virtually all of our production code.

+### Keeping Tests Clean

+"Quick and dirty" was the watchword.

+The moral of the story is simple: Test code is just as important as production code.
+It is not a second-class citizen.
+It requires thought, design, and care.
+It must be kept as clean as production code.

+#### Tests Enable the -ilities

+If you don't keep your tests clean, you will lose them.

+It is unit tests that keep our code flexible, maintainable, and reusable.
+The reason is simple.

+So having an automated suite of unit tests that cover the production code is the key to keeping your design and architecture as clean as possible.
+Tests enable all the *-ilities*, because tests enable change.

+The dirtier your tests, the dirtier your code becomes.

+### Clean Tests

+What makes a clean test?
+Three things: *Readability, readability, and readability*.

+Readability is perhaps even more important in unit tests than it is in production code.

+### Single Concept per Test

+Perhaps a better rule is that we want to test a single concept in each test function.

+What makes tests readable?
+The same thing that makes all code readable: *clarity, simplicity, and density of expression*.

+The **BUILD-OPERATE-CHECK** pattern is made obvious by the structure of these tests.

+Each of the tests is clearly split into three parts.
+* The first part builds up the test data
+* The second part operates on that test data
+* The third part checks that the operation yielded the expected results.

+Anyone who reads these tests should be able to work out what they do very quickly, without being misled or overwhelmed by details.

+### A Dual Standard

+Testing runs in a test environment, not a production environment, and those two environment have very different needs.

+That is the nature of the dual standard.
+There are things that you might never do in a production environment that are perfectly fine in a test environment.
+Usually, they involve issues of memory or CPU efficiency.
+But they never involve issues of cleanliness.

+### One Assert per Test

+There is a school of thought that says that every test function in a JUnit test should have one and only one assert statement.
+A single conclusion is quick and easy to understand.

+We can eliminate the duplication by using the **TEMPLATE METHOD** pattern and putting the given/when parts in the base class, and the then parts in different derivatives.

+The number of asserts in a test ought to be minimized.

+### Single Concept per Test

+Perhaps a better rule is that we want to test a single concept in each test function

+### F.I.R.S.T

+Clean tests follow five other rules:
+* **Fast**: Tests should be fast.
+They should run quickly.
+When tests run slow, you won't want to run them frequently.

+* **Independent**: Tests should not depend on each other.
+One test should not set up the conditions for the next test.

+* **Repeatable**: Tests should be repeatable in any environment.

+* **Self-Validating**: The tests should have a boolean output.

+* **Timely**: The tests need to be written in a timely fashion.
+Unit tests should be written just before the production code that makes them pass.

+### Conclusion

+Tests are as important to the health of a project as the production code is.

+Tests preserve and enhance the flexibility, maintainability, and reusability of the production code.

 ## Chapter 10 - Classes
 ## Chapter 11 - Systems
 ## Chapter 12 - Emergence